-Please mind that no single indicator can do everything on its own.
-Each of them will have its own strengths and weaknesses.
+Please bear in mind that no single indicator can do everything on its own.
+Each of them will have their own strengths and weaknesses.
 It is simply unwise to rely solely on the OsMA indicator when making your trading decisions.
-Be smarter and combine OsMA with another indicator (or even two), to try and mitigate its weaknesses.
+Be smarter and combine the OsMA with another indicator (or even two), to try and mitigate its weaknesses.

-One of the best ways to broaden your arsenal of trading tools is by downloading the free MetaTrader 4 Supreme Edition.
-MT4SE is a plugin for MetaTrader 4 custom built by market professionals to offer a specially selected suite of cutting-edge tools and indicators.
+One of the best ways to broaden your arsenal of trading tools is by downloading the free MetaTrader Supreme Edition plugin.
+MTSE is a plugin for MetaTrader 4 and MetaTrader 5, custom built by market professionals to offer a specially selected suite of cutting-edge tools and indicators.
 Why not give it a go today and discover the benefits of having a superior selection of tools at your disposal?

-Another possibility to improve the effectiveness of the indicator is to look at multiple time frames.
+Another possibility for improving the effectiveness of the indicator is to look at multiple time frames.
 This will provide a better overview of what's going on.
 Sometimes, simply looking at one time frame may tell a certain story.
-In turn, looking at longer time frames can help you understand how this story fits into the larger price patterns of the market.
+In turn, looking at longer time frames can help you to understand how this story fits into the larger price patterns of the market.

 One of the indicator's chief advantages is making it easy to visually identify likely oversold or overbought levels.
 Don't forget that one of the key skills when trading reversals in overbought or oversold conditions is managing your risk.
 Why?
 Because if the reversal fails to materialise, you will end up on the wrong side of a trending market.
 Thus, make sure to maintain a disciplined approach at all times and cut any losses in a timely manner.